-Faced with their first conference test, the UCF Knights obliterated Temple, 77-53.
+ORLANDO, Fla. — Faced with their first real conference test, the UCF Knights (11-3, 2-0) obliterated Temple (9-6, 0-2), 77-53.
 Senior Matt Williams and sophomore Tacko Fall led the charge with 17 points apiece.

-Once the first points were scored, UCF ran out to a double-digit lead with 15 consecutive points.
-Temple would never break within ten for the remainder.
+The Knights started the game with three empty possessions, allowing the Owls to score the first basket.
+Once points were scored, UCF ran out to a double-digit lead with 15 consecutive points.
+Temple would never come within ten for the remainder of the afternoon.

 “This was one of the best defensive efforts I have seen our team have all season long,” Dawkins said.
-“I thought our first half defense was the best its been.”
+“I thought our first-half defense was the best its been.”

-“He’s a very good player,” said UCF’s Williams.
+“He’s a very good player,” said Williams.
 “Our effort was not just to stop the whole team but really disrupt his flow.

 “It was more of a collective effort.
 We worked on it in practice.”

-Shizz Alston Jr. scored in double-figures for a sixth straight game.
+The Owls’ Shizz Alston Jr. scored in double-figures for a sixth straight game.
 The sophomore posted a team-high 16 points.
 Redshirt senior Daniel Dingle had 11 points.